buildspace/buildspace-projects/NFT_Collection/en/Section_1/Lesson_2_Get_Local_Env_Running.md

 1. `mkdir epic-nfts` to create a directory named "epic-nfts".
 2. `cd epic-nfts` to enter the newly created directory.
 3. `npm init -y` to generate an empty npm project without going through an interactive process.
 The -y stands for yes.
-4. `npm install --save-dev hardhat` to install Hardhat.
+4. `npm install --save-dev hardhat@2.9.9` to install Hardhat.

 You may see a message about vulnerabilities after you run the last command and install Hardhat.
 Every time you install something from NPM, there is a security check done to see if any of the packages the library you're installing has any reported vulnerabilities.
 This is more of a warning to you so you are aware!
 Google around a bit about these vulnerabilities if you want to know more!